TPP: Transparent Page Placement for CXL-Enabled Tiered-Memory: Abstract

 \section{Abstract}

-With increasing memory demands for datacenter applications and the emergence of coherent interfaces like CXL that enable main memory expansion, we are about to observe a wide adoption of tiered-memory subsystems in hyperscalers.
-In such systems, main memory can constitute different memory technologies with varied performance characteristics.

-In this paper, we characterize the memory usage of a wide range of datacenter applications across the server fleet of a hyperscaler (\meta) to get insights into an application's memory access patterns and performance on a tiered memory system.
-Our characterizations show that datacenter applications can benefit from tiered memory systems as there exist opportunities for offloading colder pages to slower memory tiers.
+The increasing demand for memory in hyperscale applications has led to memory becoming a large portion of the overall datacenter spend.
+The emergence of coherent interfaces like CXL enables main memory expansion and offers an efficient solution to this problem.
+In such systems, the main memory can constitute different memory technologies with varied characteristics.
+In this paper, we characterize memory usage patterns of a wide range of datacenter applications across the server fleet of \meta.
+We, therefore, demonstrate the opportunities to offload colder pages to slower memory tiers for these applications.
 Without efficient memory management, however, such systems can significantly degrade performance.

-We propose a novel OS-level application-transparent page placement mechanism (TPP) for efficient memory management.
-TPP employs a lightweight mechanism to identify and place hot and cold pages to appropriate memory tiers.
-It enables page allocation to work independently from page reclamation logic that is, otherwise, tightly coupled in today's Linux kernel.
-As a result, the local memory tier has memory headroom for new allocations.
-At the same time, TPP can promptly promote performance-critical hot pages trapped in the slow memory tiers to the fast tier node.
-Both promotion and demotion mechanisms work transparently without any prior knowledge of an application's memory access behavior.
+We propose a novel OS-level application-transparent page placement mechanism (\TPP) for CXL-enabled memory. \TPP employs a lightweight mechanism to identify and place hot/cold pages to appropriate memory tiers.
+It enables a proactive page demotion from local memory to \cxlmem.
+This technique ensures a memory headroom for new page allocations that are often related to request processing and tend to be short-lived and hot.
+At the same time, \TPP can promptly promote performance-critical hot pages trapped in the slow \cxlmem to the fast local memory, while minimizing both sampling overhead and unnecessary migrations. \TPP works transparently without any application-specific knowledge and can be deployed globally as a kernel release.

-We evaluate TPP with diverse workloads that consume significant portions of DRAM on \meta's server fleet and are sensitive to memory subsystem performance.
-TPP's efficient page placement improves Linux's performance by up to 18\%.
-TPP outperforms NUMA balancing and AutoTiering, state-of-the-art solutions for tiered memory, by 10--17\%.
+We evaluate \TPP with diverse memory-sensitive workloads in the production server fleet with early samples of new x86 CPUs with CXL 1.1 support. \TPP makes a tiered memory system performant as an ideal baseline (<1\% gap) that has all the memory in the local tier.
+It is 18\% better than today's Linux, and 5--17\% better than existing solutions including NUMA Balancing and AutoTiering.
+Most of the \TPP patches have been merged in the Linux v5.18 release while the remaining ones are just pending for more discussion.